FAQs

 Why do you charge fees?

 All videos are published on an open access basis so they are freely accessible to all (including researchers, patients and the general public) wanting to understand the latest research via video format.
-Therefore, to cover the filming and editing costs of each video, we charge authors fees.
+Therefore, to cover the filming, editing & publication costs of each video article, we charge authors fees similar to traditional manuscripts.
 Where we already have a videographer in place, for instance at a conference or where they are filming at an institution, reduced fees will be offered.
-We also offer reduced fees at our discretion, for instance for Expert Advisory Panel members or for authors publishing in any FSG journal.
+We also offer reduced fees at our discretion, for instance for Expert Advisory Panel members or for authors publishing in any T&F journal.

 Do all videos have to be filmed by you?